rehierl/html-outliner-spec/issue-associations-notes.md

 NOTE - The same applies when executing
 [step 4.9.3.2.1.1](./outliner-steps.md/#4-9-3-2-1-1).

-NOTE - Heading elements are inner nodes of the implied sections they create, or of the first inner section within a sectioning element.
+Heading elements are considered to be inner nodes of the implied sections they create, or of the first inner section within a sectioning element.

 **TODO** - Why not start a new section with each heading element (no exception)? - How to avoid auto-creating a new section when entering a sectioning element? -